 The Sandy Creek Nature Center provides access to an area of Athens never built upon, offering an insight into the region’s local flora and fauna.

-It covers around 90 hectares of untouched landscapes, containing eight kilometres of walking trails.
+It covers around 90 hectares of untouched landscapes, containing 5 miles of walking trails.

 Its education center has a variety of hands on exhibits suitable for children and adults, as well as aquaria with indigenous animals, and a planetarium too.

-To make the most of the landscapes around the center, we recommend taking the five-kilometre multi-use trail from the University of Georgia, which is known as the North Oconee River Greenway.
+To make the most of the landscapes around the center, we recommend taking the 3-mile multi-use trail from the University of Georgia, which is known as the North Oconee River Greenway.

 8. American Football